Our 15 most Frequently-Asked-Questions

 TRACIT is organized as a non-governmental, not-for-profit organization under US tax code 501(c)(6).
 Membership is open to corporations and select trade associations committed to mitigating the economic and social impacts of illicit trade.

-TRACIT plans to include among its members businesses and trade organizations from across the world.
+TRACIT's membership includes businesses and trade organizations from across the world.
 Currently, issues are addressed within industry segments and through cross-cutting approaches.
 The industry sectors include: alcohol; agri-foods; fisheries; forestry; pesticides; petroleum; pharmaceuticals; precious metals and gemstones; retail; and tobacco.
 The work program also focuses on addressing trafficking in persons, wildlife and all forms of products vulnerable to trademark counterfeiting and copyright piracy.

 The membership-driven organization is led by a Board of Directors, Executive Committee, Advisory Group and a Secretariat composed of a Director-General, Deputy Director-General and expert staff.

 For more information, visit our ABOUT pages on this site